expo/expo/README.md

 ## Introduction

 Expo is an open-source platform for making universal native apps that run on Android, iOS, and the web.
 It includes a universal runtime and libraries that let you build native apps by writing React and JavaScript.

-This repository is where the Expo client software is developed, and includes the client apps, modules, apps, CLI, and more.
+This repository includes the Expo SDK, Modules API, Go app, CLI, Router, documentation, and various other supporting tools.
 [Expo Application Services (EAS)](https://expo.dev/eas) is a platform of hosted services that are deeply integrated with Expo open source tools.
 EAS helps you build, ship, and iterate on your app as an individual or a team.

-[Click here to view the Expo Community Guidelines](https://expo.dev/guidelines).
+Read the [Expo Community Guidelines](https://expo.dev/guidelines) before interacting in the repository.
 Thank you for helping keep the Expo community open and welcoming!

-## Table of content
+## Table of contents

 - [📚 Documentation](#-documentation)
 - [🗺 Project Layout](#-project-layout)